 Splint made of PMMA: Manufacturing process

-In today’s dental technology, technical advances and innovations can no longer be dispensed with.
-As the demands for productivity and precision become more and more important in this dynamic market, flexible and efficient system solutions that nevertheless result in low production costs are increasingly in demand.
-Subtractive manufacturing processes are the solution to this tension and have thus set a new revolution in motion.
+As the demands for productivity and precision become increasingly crucial in this dynamic market, flexible and efficient system solutions that result in low production costs are increasingly in demand.
+Subtractive manufacturing processes are the answer to this demand, sparking a new revolution in the industry.

 Splint